natilik/CLUS2022-DEVWKS-2998/workshop/04-deploy-chuck-norris-app-v2.md

 `flux get kustomization -w`

 We can now check if the new version has been deployed in `prod`.
 Access port `8080` and you should see our new version 2.

+### Wrapping It Up

+In this workshop you've learned the basics of how to use Flux:

+- Install Flux
+- Bootstrap your cluster with Flux
+- Deploy the app with Flux according to GitOps best practices
+- Upgrade the app with Flux

+Arms with the above, you should be able to start managing your Kubernetes cluster with Flux.
+Hopefully you had fun, and find this enjoyable!